WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 4. How does Virtual DOM works ?

 - Virtual DOM works by comparing the current Virtual DOM tree with a new Virtual DOM tree, and then applying the minimal set of changes to the actual DOM.
 This allows React to efficiently update the user interface without causing unneccessary re-renders or layout changes.

+## 5. What is the difference between Shadow DOM and Virtual DOM ?

+- Shadow DOM refers to a feature of web browsers that allows developers to create a separate DOM tree, called a shadow tree, that is attached to a specific element and is hidden from the main document.
+Virtual DOM is concept used in React to optimize the performance of updates to the user interface, whereas shadow DOM is feature of web browsers that allows for scoping of CSS and JavaScript within a specific element.